 3. At least you can get pregnant.
 Focusing on the positives in a situation may be helpful however, in this instance it can also minimize feelings of grief.

-The care team at South Jersey Fertility Center proudly support the loss community in remembrance during pregnancy and infant loss awareness month, and everyday.
+The care team at South Jersey Fertility Center proudly supports the loss community in remembrance during pregnancy and infant loss awareness month, and everyday.
 We remember.